 In this enrollment method is recommended for most customers because the latest version of Secure Hub is downloaded from the Google Play store.
 Unlike with other enrollment methods, you do not provide Secure Hub for download from the Endpoint Management server.

-- Supported on all Android devices running Android 5.0 and above.
+- Supported on all Android devices running the Android OS.

 To enroll a device in device mode using a QR code, you generate a QR code by creating a JSON and converting the JSON to a QR code.
 Device cameras scan the QR code to enroll the device.